garywiz/chaperone/doc/source/ref/command-line.rst

 .. option:: --task

-   This is a convience switch which is presently equivalent to combining:
+   This is a convenience switch which is presently equivalent to combining:

      * :ref:`--log-level err <option.log-level>`,
      * :ref:`--disable-services <option.disable-services>`, and